ceumicrodata/onboarding/_episodes/04-server.md

 #### Linux

-Add the following lines to your `.bashrc` file located in your home folder:
+Add the following lines to your `.bashrc` file located in your home folder (by typing `nano .bashrc`):

 ```
 alias pure='ssh USER@pure.percheron.ceu.hu -p PORT'